ThanapatTr/Simple-Facebook-Login/README.md

 This project is created as part of a technical assessment for Deloitte.
 It is a React web application developed to showcase Facebook login integration.

 # Prerequisites
-Before you begin, ensure you have the following installed on your development machine:
+Before you begin, ensure you have the following installed on your machine:
 - Node.js (and npm or yarn)

 ## Available Scripts